-We meet with our customers often, and maintain a customer advisory board to ensure that our development efforts are aligned with their needs.
+We meet with our customers often and maintain multiple customer advisory relationships to ensure that our development efforts are aligned with their needs.
 We continue to invest in research and development efforts that leverage the unique attributes of our TMOS platformas well as new technologies to deliver new features and functions that address the complex, changing needs of our customers.
 Although the bulk of our investment is software development, concurrent development of tightly integrated hardware that delivers consistent, guaranteed high-performance continues to be an appreciable element of our investment strategy.
 We also look for opportunities to acquire technologies that will enable us to broaden the scope of our offerings and expand into adjacent markets.